-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Hearing Minorities Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing Low income individuals and families No one attended the Hearing held July 30, 2019 or attended the Hearing held April 14, 2020.
-No comments were received at the Public Hearing or at the four locations the draft plan was on display for comments.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Hearing Minorities Non-English Speaking - Specify other language: Hispanic Persons with disabilities Residents of Public and Assisted Housing Low Income Individuals and Families No one attended the Hearing held August 25, 2020 or attended the Hearing held April 30, 2021.
+Another Public Hearing was held on July 5, 2022 for amending the 2021 Action Plan.
+No one attended that meeting.
+No comments were received at any of the Public Hearings.
 Since no comments were received, there were no comments not accepted.